bdanthon/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+I believe that working on this gave me a better understanding on how compilers work, especially with turning source code into executable machine code.
+When testing/running the code we realized we had to download something in order to make the asm files which was annoying when we were in the middle of working on the code.
+There were several steps that were very repetitive in making sure each program worked.